 2. Multiple Counting of Same Location:

 Some programs count the same offer multiple times simply by manipulating the expiration date.
 For example, they will list the same product/service for an entire year, but expire an offer each month.
-In this way the program will count 12 offers for the same product and/or service.
+In this way, the program will count 12 offers for the same product and/or service.
 This practice underscores the reason to compare physical locations rather than the number of “discounts” or “offers.”

 3. Counting Redemption Type:

 Another technique used to artificially inflate the size of the merchant network is to count each type of redemption method as a unique offer.
-For example a mobile coupon, an in-store coupon and an online discount are counted as three distinct offers, when in fact the discount and product are the same.
+For example, a mobile coupon, an in-store coupon, and an online discount are counted as three distinct offers, when in fact the discount and product are the same.

 4. Counting Cities Instead of Locations:

 One technique used to inflate the size of their discount network is to count the number of cities where savings can be had.
 But rather than counting cities or towns with physical locations, some providers count all municipalities because any user with access to a computer can use an online discount.
 Look for savings networks that count in-store locations with a discount offer.
 The most recent U.S. Census of Governments reports 19,522 municipalities in the United States.
-So be on the lookout for those networks who use municipalities as their only measurement for the size of their network.
+So be on the lookout for those networks that use municipalities as their only measurement for the size of their network.

 5. Location Inflation:

 Some providers inflate their numbers by using grocery/convenience stores and pharmacies in their location counts.
-To justify this, they may offer public-facing grocery coupons or pharmacy discounts that offer very little value, and are available virtually anywhere.
+To justify this, they may offer public-facing grocery coupons or pharmacy discounts that offer very little value and are available virtually anywhere.
 With 40,000 grocery stores, 155,000 convenience stores, and over 67,000 pharmacies, ask your program if they include these types of stores in their location counts.